 Recovery + Self-Care Coaching

 As a professionally trained addiction and eating disorder psychotherapist, I can help clients navigate the challenges they face post-rehab and at any phase of recovery.
-Recovery coaching can help individuals identify, manage and remove the many environmental and personal obstacles that interfere with successful recovery.
+Recovery coaching can help individuals identify, manage and remove the many environmental and personal obstacles that interfere with successful recovery. *Note* I am not in recovery personally but have training in the area of addiction and recovery services.
+I can refer you to a clinician who is in recovery if this is important to you.
 Because it's hard to do it alone, how does a recovery coach help?

 - maintaining motivation and staying focused on personal goals

 - support for creating healthy and safe boundaries for self and others

 - support for maintaining the energy, passion and desire for healthy relationships

 - help for engaging in activities and relationships that replace the desire to use drugs or engage in harmful behaviors

 - self-empowerment and learning to ask for help as needed

 - identifying needs and learning to connect to inner guidance